The Ultimate Guide to Corporate Volunteer Grant Success

 One of the most crucial elements in any workplace giving strategy involves the identification of eligible supporters—and there are too many programs to keep track of each one.
 Thus, consider the following recommended practices to scale and sustain your volunteer grant initiatives:

-2. Utilize 360MatchPro by Double the Donation.
-Simpler and more effective than manual research, Double the Donation’s corporate giving database maintains a wealth of information regarding thousands of companies’ volunteer grant programs.
-Plus, if you’ve already integrated 360MatchPro into your Classy fundraising platform, all you need to do is plug the database widget into your volunteer engagement resources.
+- Utilize Double the Donation.
+Simpler and more effective than manual research, Double the Donation’s workplace giving database maintains a wealth of information regarding thousands of companies’ volunteer grant programs.
+Double the Donation Volunteering makes it easy to provide your supporters with actionable steps for harnessing these corporate volunteer programs that grow mission support.
+Plus, if you’ve already integrated Double the Donation into your Classy fundraising platform, all you need to do is plug the database widget into your volunteer engagement resources.

 Want to see these best practices in action?
 Check out this example of an organization with a leading volunteer grant marketing strategy: